The Cohort tool allows you to understand how often your customers return and engage with your website or product.

 Save your Analysis

-For more information regarding your saving options, see your Save your Analysis documentation.
+For more information regarding your saving options, see Save your Analysis.